Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Preliminaries

-This mechanism is the well-known \emph{second-price auction} \citep{vickrey1961counterspeculation}, which is known (and easily seen) to be truthful. $ $ \end{example} It is not hard to see that none of the mechanisms presented in \cref{ex:ordinalbiexample}, \cref{ex:biexample} and \cref{ex:eiexample} can achieve very strong approximation ratios.
-As we will see in \cref{sec:ordinal}, the mechanism of \cref{ex:ordinalbiexample} is actually the best possible among the restricted class of ordinal mechanisms; later on, the use of cardinal information will allow us to decisively outperform it.
-We also note that while the second-price auction in \cref{ex:eiexample} is welfare-optimal for the agents, which is a well-known fact, it can only provide a $2$-approximation when it comes to our objective of the combined welfare of the agents and the expert.\\
+This mechanism is the well-known \emph{second-price auction}~\citep{vickrey1961counterspeculation}, which is known (and easily seen) to be truthful. $ $ \end{example} It is not hard to see that none of the mechanisms presented in the above examples can achieve a very strong approximation ratio.
+As we will see in \cref{sec:ordinal}, the mechanism of \cref{ex:ordinalbiexample} is actually the best possible among the restricted class of ordinal mechanisms.
+Later on, the use of cardinal information will allow us to decisively outperform it.
+We also note that while the second-price auction in \cref{ex:eiexample} is welfare-optimal for the agents, which is a well-known fact, it provides only a $2$-approximation when it comes to our objective of the combined welfare of the agents and the expert.

 We continue with important conditions that are necessary and sufficient for BCh-IC and ECh-IC.
-The next lemma is essentially the well-known characterization of \citep{myerson1981optimal} for single-parameter domains.
+The next lemma is essentially the well-known characterization of \citet{myerson1981optimal} for single-parameter domains.

-\begin{lemma}[\citet{myerson1981optimal}] A mechanism $M$ is BCh-IC if and only if the functions $d^M$ and $c^M$ are non-increasing and non-decreasing in terms of their first argument, respectively. \end{lemma}
+\begin{lemma}[\citet{myerson1981optimal}] A mechanism $M$ is BCh-IC if and only if the functions $d^M$ and $c^M$ are non-increasing and non-decreasing in terms of their first argument (the low bid), respectively. \end{lemma}

-The correct interpretation of the lemma is that, as long as the output of a mechanism satisfies the monotonicity condition above, one can always find payments for the agents that will make the mechanism BCh-IC.
+As long as the output of a mechanism satisfies the monotonicity condition of \cref{lem:BCh-IC}, one can always find payments for the agents that will make the mechanism BCh-IC.
 In fact, when the mechanisms are required to charge a payment of zero to an agent with a zero bid, then these payments are uniquely defined, and are given by the following formula

 where $q_i$ is the probability that agent $i \in \{A,B\}$ will be selected as the outcome, $p_i$ is the payment function, $w_i$ is the bid of agent $i$ and $w_{-i}$ is the bid of the other agent.
 Therefore, we can avoid referring to the payment function when designing our mechanisms, as we can choose the above payment function, provided that the outcome probabilities satisfy the monotonicity conditions of \cref{lem:BCh-IC}.
 On the other hand, our lower bounds apply to all mechanisms, regardless of the payment function, as they only use the monotonicity condition. \\